fylgja/site/src/components/input-group.md

 preview: "input-group.png"
 ---

-The input group extends upon the `@fylgja/form`.
+The input group extends upon the `@fylgja/form`,

-By providing a wrapper that allows for more complex form field styles.
+by providing a wrapper that allows for more complex form field styles,

-Like a search bar with button in the same form field.
+like a search bar with button in the same form field.

 ## Installation